-Risk incident management, monitoring action plan implementation, day-to-day risk management activities, key risk indicators, scenario analysis, monitoring and assessment of external risks.
+This includes risk incident management, monitoring action plan implementation, day-to-day risk management activities, key risk indicators, scenario analysis and the monitoring and assessment of external risks, including those that emanate from climate change.

-The SARB Group's combined assurance approach to risk management and control aims to integrate, coordinate and align its assurance processes and to optimise the levels of risk, governance and control oversight.
+The SARB has adopted a combined assurance approach, in line with King IVTM, to increase the effectiveness of assurance activities within the five lines of assurance.
+The Group's combined assurance approach to risk management and control aims to integrate, coordinate and align its assurance processes and to optimise the levels of risk, governance and control oversight.
 This forms part of the SARB Group Risk Management Policy.